John the Baptist

 He is considered a major religious figure by many religions including Christianity, Islam, Baha’i Faith, Druze Faith, Madaeism and Gnosticism.

-St John the Baptist Feast Day is one of the major holy days of Freemasonry.
+Freemasons hold St John’s Day in high regard and abstain from conducting Masonic business on these days.
 It is celebrated on June 24, the Summer Solstice or the longest day of the year.
 He represents severity and strength of character.

 https://www.britannica.com/biography/Saint-John-the-Baptist